Mean Curvature Flow of Closed Curves Evolving in Two Dimensional Manifolds: Introduction

 \section{Introduction}

-In this article we investigate motion of a family $\{\Gamma_t, t\ge 0\}$ of closed curves evolving in three dimensional Euclidean space (3D) according to the geometric evolution law:
+In this article, we investigate the motion of a family $\{\Gamma_t, t\ge 0\}$ of closed curves evolving in the three-dimensional Euclidean space $\mathbb{R}^3$ according to a subclass of the following geometric evolution law:

-where the unit tangent $\mb{T}$, normal $\mb{N}$ and binormal $\mb{B}$ vectors form moing Frenet frame.
-In this paper, we restrict our interest to the investigation of the dynamics of three-dimensional closed curves on embedded manifolds.
+where the unit tangent $\mb{T}$, normal $\mb{N}$ and binormal $\mb{B}$ vectors form moving Frenet frame.
+In this paper, we restrict our interest to the investigation of the dynamics of three-dimensional closed curves on embedded and immersed manifolds in $\mathbb{R}^3$.

 The three-dimensional motion of closed curves is motivated by various physical applications arising in materials sciences, fluid dynamics, or molecular biology.
-In fluid dynamics, the motion of the curve space is often applied to the analysis of vortex structures firstly studied by Helmholtz \cite{Helmholtz1858}.
-For a detailed summary of recent advances in this field, we refer the reader to Kol{\'a}{\v{r}}, Bene\v{s} and \v{S}ev\v{c}ovi\v{c} \cite{kolar2022} and references therein.
-In that paper, we investigated the dynamics of vortex rings represented by interacting space curves.
-However, vortex-ring dynamics generally does not deal with knotted curves.
+In fluid dynamics, the motion of a curve in space is often applied to the analysis of vortex structures first studied by Helmholtz \cite{Helmholtz1858}.
+For a detailed summary of recent advances in the analysis of three-dimensional motion of curves, we refer the reader to Kol{\'a}{\v{r}}, Bene\v{s} and \v{S}ev\v{c}ovi\v{c} \cite{kolar2022} and references therein.